101 - Header Landing

 Disadvantages

-• Inaccuracy: Manual counting can result in errors, leading to discrepancies.
+• Inaccuracy: Manual counting can result in errors, leading to inventory discrepancies.
 With this method, you’ll be more prone to human error.

 • Labor-intensive: Counting every item manually can be time-consuming and requires additional labor.
 Those costs can quickly add up, and it might be hard to have enough staff to do it as you are most likely to perform a count outside your normal operating hours.